 A list of Learning Adventure classes and workshops are published at the beginning of each semester in the small booklet shown below.
 You may view the classes simply by clicking on the cover to virtually "open" the booklet; or download a copy of the Learning Adventure booklet here; or request one be mailed to you by contacting the community education coordinator listed on the right of this page.
 Noncredit classes are also listed by location in the back pages of each semester’s NPC Class Schedule.

-Click cover to
+Click cover to see inside!

 Why Study?
 Because Learning Never Stops!